 All farm milk is checked upon delivery at the factory along various quality parameters.
 Additionally, each farm is audited according to the Quality Assurance System IKM on topics like animal health, animal welfare, cleaning and environment.

 Those who do not meet the required standards are not allowed to deliver milk to the dairy companies.
 Furthermore, independent inspectors like the FAVV test the various quality systems that are put in place at production locations, in addition to checks from the official food safety authorities.
 This way we can ensure quality and food safety based on both independent and official sources.
 The FAVV is a role modelfor the European Union regarding food safety matters.
 Belgian dairy is renowned all across the globe, both to international importers or local clients.
 Even the Chinese government has approved the importation of Belgian dairy after thoroughly screening our facilities.

-over the last 3 years.
+with growth percentages over the last 3 years.

 Cows and fields, it’s a common sight in Belgian.
 Our country is extremely suitable for dairy farmers thanks to the subtle sea climate and sufficient rainfalls.
 Over a fourth of all farmland remains a permanent meadow.
 Essentially, milk has been part of our cultural and gastronomic entity for centuries across all age groups.
 From baby nutrition to a royal platter of cheese, dairy has always been and will always be loved in Europe and beyond.

 The Belgian dairy sector draws on its independent and family-owned roots.
 In contrast with the more industrial German producers, Belgian dairy is defined by its smaller-scale facilities.
 Often passed through generation upon generation, the traditional values remain an integral part of the reason why.